thingsboard/thingsboard-client-sdk/README.md

 ThingsBoardSized<32> tb(mqttClient, apis.cbegin(), apis.cend(), 128);
 ```

-Alternatively, to remove the need for the `MaxSubscribtions` template argument in the constructor template list, see the [Dynamic ThingsBoard section](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#dynamic-thingsboard-usage) section.
+Alternatively, to remove the need for the `MaxSubscriptions` template argument in the constructor template list, see the [Dynamic ThingsBoard section](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#dynamic-thingsboard-usage) section.
 This will replace the internal implementation with a growing vector instead, meaning all the subscribed callback data will reside on the heap instead.

 ### Too many attributes